Dishu3597/url-shortener/README.md

 /<shortCode>
 ```

-Redirects the user to the original URL.
+Redirects the user to the original URL while incrementing the visit count.

 ---

-### Get Analytics
+## Get Analytics

 **GET**